Reading Rambling Club is a friendly independent walking club which has been enjoying the local countryside for over 80 years.

 No, we are an independent club although we are affiliated to the RA as well as other outdoor organisations.

 You are welcome to try out one or more of the walks with no charge.
-If you wish to join there is an annual fee, currently £8 single, £12 for couple.
+If you wish to join there is an annual fee, currently £9 per person.

-Almost always in beautiful countryside incorporating parts of The Chilterns, Ridgeway Path , Thames Path, Kennet Canal or Finchampstead Ridges as well as villages of South Oxfordshire and West Berkshire .
+In beautiful countryside incorporating parts of The Chilterns, Ridgeway Path , Thames Path, Kennet Canal or Finchampstead Ridges as well as villages of South Oxfordshire and West Berkshire .
 Minimum amount of tarmac.
 Most will be within 10 miles of Reading.
+Also occasional visits to London taking in places of interest such as the Thames Barrier and Greenwich Observatory.

 We walk at weekends and midweek (Wed) providing a mix of shorter walks at 3 to 5 miles, medium as 6 to 9 miles and long walks as 10 to 12 miles.
 The walk programme will always give the estimated distance and will highlight whether flat or hilly.